flyingstick22/DevOps-with-Docker/part1/1.10/EXERCISE 1.10: PORTS OPEN.md

+I made a new build "portexercise" and added docker file (in exercise 1.8) EXPOSE 8080.

 ````
 % docker run -p 127.0.0.1:8080:8080 portexercise
 WARNING: The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested